 Architecture: Herzog + De Meuron

 Private and difficult to visit, Dominus Estate has also been dubbed "the stealth winery," as the structure is barely discernible from the foothills and vineyards.
-Completed in 1997, the Dominus winery was the first U.S. project designed by the Swiss architecture firm Herzog + De Meuron.
+Completed in 1997, Dominus Estate was the first U.S. project designed by the Swiss architecture firm Herzog + De Meuron.
 The structure draws more inspiration from Miesian modernism and brutalist influences than traditional winery architecture.

 Location: Okanagan Valley, British Columbia, Canada